Bryson DeChambeau criticism prompts PGA Tour to review pace-of-play policy

 PATRICK REED WINS THE NORTHERN TRUST AT LIBERTY NATIONAL

-Several players slammed DeChambeau for his pace-of-play and the tour itself for not enacting harsher rules for slow play.
+Several players slammed DeChambeau for his pace of play and the tour itself for not enacting harsher rules for slow play.
 DeChambeau defended the amount of time he spent on the hole, saying it looked different from what the greens book indicated.
 He also addressed the social media firestorm.

 “When people start talking to me about slow play and how I'm killing the game, I'm doing this-and-that to the game, that is complete and utter ... you-know what,” he said Saturday.
 “That's not fair.”